Higher Derivative Supergravities in Diverse Dimensions: Lower dimensions

 and the supertransformation of the gravitino is given by \be \delta \psi_\mu = 2 D_\mu \epsilon +\frac12 \gamma_\mu\epsilon A\ . \ee Despite the presence of $R^2$ in the model \eqref{ts}, this is JT supergravity coupled to an extra scalar multiplet in disguise.
 The vacuum solution of the model \eqref{ts} has been analyzed in \cite{Hindawi:1995qa}, where it was shown that by choosing $f$ and $g$ suitably, one can have nontrivial extremum of the potential breaking supersymmetry spontaneously.

 The $N=(2,2)$ and $N=(0,4)$ dilaton supergravities and their matter couplings are known \cite{Gates:2000fj,Haack:2000di}.
 Here $N=(p,q)$ refers to $p$ left-handed and $q$ right-handed Majorana-Weyl spinors.
-The case of $N=16, 2D$ supergravity, where $N$ counts the number of Majorana spinors, can be obtained from circle reduction of $N=16, 3D$ supergravity, and it has has been a subject of several studies, in part owing to its infinite-dimensional symmetries\cite{Julia:1980gr, Nicolai:1998gi} and integrability \cite{Nicolai:1987kz,Nicolai:1988jb}.
+The case of $N=16, 2D$ supergravity, where $N$ counts the number of Majorana spinors, can be obtained from circle reduction of $N=16, 3D$ supergravity, and it has been a subject of several studies, in part owing to its infinite-dimensional symmetries \cite{Julia:1980gr, Nicolai:1998gi} and integrability \cite{Nicolai:1987kz,Nicolai:1988jb}.
 We are not aware of higher derivative extensions of the dilaton supergravities discussed so far, apart from the fact that a dimensional reduction of Bergshoeff-de Roo heterotic supergravity on torus $T^8$ which gives higher derivative extension of $N=8, 2D$ supergravity.
-So far, the bosonic sector of the general result obtained from the reduction on torus $T^d$ has been worked out in \cite{Eloy:2020dko, Baron:2017dvb}, as discussed in section \ref{sec987}.
+So far, the bosonic sector of the general result obtained from the reduction on torus $T^d$ has been worked out in \cite{ Baron:2017dvb, Eloy:2020dko}, as discussed in section \ref{sec987}.
 To express the action in $2D$, it suffices to set $d=8$ in \eq{na}, taken from \cite{Baron:2017dvb}.
-In the resulting four-derivative extended $N=8, 2D$ theory, the scalars parametrize the coset $SO(8,8+n_V)/(SO(8)\times SO(8+n_V))$ duality, where $n_V$ is the dimension of the Yang-Mills group in heterotic supergravity in $10D$.
-The question of whether this symmetry can be extended to the expected infinite dimensional $E_9$ \cite{Julia:1980gr}, on the other hand, is far from clear and clearly deserves further studies.
+In the resulting four-derivative extended $N=8, 2D$ theory, the scalars parametrize the coset $SO(8,8+n_V)/(SO(8)\times SO(8+n_V))$, where $n_V$ is the dimension of the Yang-Mills group in $10D$ heterotic supergravity.